 - Swimming provides cardiovascular benefits and helps build muscle.

-There are a few things to consider before you jump in the pool:
+There are a few things to consider before you jump into the pool.

 The stroke—Some swim strokes are better than others when it comes to back pain.
 Backstroke is a great choice for many back injuries because it provides support for the back against the surface of the water.
 On the other hand, butterfly and breaststroke can stress the muscles and facet joints by causing you to arch your back.
 Freestyle does not force the back into an arched position, but you’ll want to pay special attention to how you feel during and after.
 The repetitive movement of the freestyle stroke may cause you to have pain in the shoulder or back.